RoadieHQ/marketing-site/content/backstage/plugins/api-docs.md

 # languages used here must be listed in the .babelrc
 gettingStarted:
   # What will this step accomplish?
+  - language: bash
+    code: |
+      The plugin is already added when using `npx @backstage/create-app` so you can skip these steps.
+However, if you are not using create-app you can follow the steps below.
   - intro: Install the plugin into Backstage.
     language: bash
     code: 'yarn add @backstage/plugin-api-docs'